 The proposed works can include a new unit building (particularly if there are underground garages), new house construction, renovation or alteration works, road works, underground tunneling or demolition.

-When is a Dilapidation Inspection Report Needed?
+Why is a Dilapidation Inspection Report Important?